ihustle-hard/apt-easy-install-graphics-music.studios-servers.radio-databases/README.md

 #python packages and apps
 ### Refer to KDE.Installs. file further information.
 #KDE apps and visuals
-### Refer to Software.Upgrade-GRAPHICS for further information.
+### Refer to Software.GRAPHICS for further information.
 #Linux graphics and apps